Pokrovsk: Economy

+Terricon and mine in the city.

 Pokrovsk has central importance for the Ukrainian steel industry.
+The city is home to 20 enterprises in six main industries.
+The main coal industry enterprises are the Krasnolimanskaya Mine and PJSC Pokrovskoe Mine Administration (formerly OJSC Krasnoarmeyskaya-Zapadnaya Mine No. 1 Coal Company) — coal production in 2005 was 6,241 thousand tons.

+The Pokrovsk Mine Management also operates one of the largest coal mines in Ukraine in the village Udachne.
+In July 2021, an explosion occurred in the Udachne coal mine, injuring 10 miners in the blast.
+The affected workers were hospitalized in the Pokrovsk-based Central District Hospital.
+Because of the war, the site is under constant danger of shelling.

-Pischane is the largest plant for coking coal production in Ukraine.
+Pischane, besides Pokrovsk Mine Management, is the largest plant for coking coal production in Ukraine.
 The site provided half of Metinvest's coal volume, used to produce steel at the company's plants.
 Loss of the Pokrovsk coal mine would thus be a major blow to Ukraine's steel production industry.
 According to the head of Ukraine's steelmakers' association, Oleksandr Kalenkov, a full closure of the plant could diminish Ukrainian steel production to only 2–3 million metric tons, down from a projected 7.5 million by the end of 2024.

-The Pokrovsk Mine Management, besides Pischane, also operates one of the largest coal mines in Ukraine in the village Udachne.
-Because of the Russian war of aggression, the site is under constant danger of shelling.

-In July 2021, an explosion occurred in the Udachne coal mine, injuring 10 miners in the blast.
-The affected workers were hospitalized in the Pokrovsk-based Central District Hospital.
+Pokrovsk is known for its industrial enterprises, including the Pokrovsk Machine-Building Plant, Krasnoarmeysk Electrodvigatel Plant, Krasnoarmeysk Silica Plant, Krasnoarmeysk Large-Panel Housing Construction Plant, Krasnoarmeysk Repair and Mechanical Plant, Krasnoarmeysk Foundry and Mechanical Plant, and Donetskstal.

+In addition, the city had light industry: